SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Python has three ways to perform string interpolation: old-style stirng formatting: is just c-style string formatting.
-The whole string is followed by a % character, which itself is followed by a single value or a tuple of values to interpolate
+The whole string is followed by a % character, which itself is followed by a single value or a tuple of values to interpolate new-style string formatting:
+{} or {0}, {1} ... interpolates within the string, if calling format() on the string.
+Interpolated expressions are args to format method, format specifiers go within {}, if passing to format by name, refer to these things like so {name}.
+If combining w/ format specifiers {name:format_specifier}
+"Error code: {errno:x}".format(errno = ...
+f-strings: allow arbitrary expression within {}.
+String must be prefixed by f f"Hello, {name}"

 Rust:
 Syntax|Trait